irajhedayati/savro/README.md

 val booleanValue: Either[SAvroError, Option[Boolean]] =
   avroMessage.asBoolean("fieldName")
 // OR implement a custom field extractor using `as[T]` function

+// To replace the schema of an Avro message with a new one val newSchema: Schema = ??? val newMessage: GenericRecord = newMessage.updateSchema(newSchema)
 ```

 Another useful function is `set` which helps you to set the value of a field.